-George Brown College envisions The Arbour as a landmark, tall wood, low-carbon building that will feature ecological innovation across its entire life cycle and be a model for 21st Century smart, sustainable, green building innovation throughout Canada.
-To support this vision, our proposed design for The Arbour is deceptively simple, straightforward and, above all else, smart.
+George Brown College envisions Limberlost Place (previously: The Arbour) as a landmark, tall wood, low-carbon building that will feature ecological innovation across its entire life cycle.
+A model for 21st Century smart, sustainable, green building innovation throughout Canada, Limberlost Place also has a Made in Canada structural solution where all of the mass wood components will be sourced nationally.

 George Brown College

 Structural Engineers: Fast and Epp Structural Engineers

 Bulding Envelope: Morrison Herschfield

 Environmental Specialist: Transsolar Inc.